hemal-maniar/hemal-maniar.github.io/_posts/2024-11-19-oscp-journey.md

 Hello folks, in today's blog I am going to cover my journey through earning my Offensive Security Certified Professional (OSCP) certification and the process that went behind the scenes.

-When I initially started out, one of the first questions I had in my head was **How long will it take to get my OSCP?**.
-Since it is considered one of the best in the industry for what it has to offer, as a learner you want to obtain it as quickly as possible because we know that it's a massive milestone (at least for myself) and it will help boost the chances of getting a job.
+When I initially started out, one of the first questions I had in my head was **How long will it take to get my OSCP?** Since it is considered one of the best in the industry for what it has to offer, as a learner you want to obtain it as quickly as possible because we know that it's a massive milestone (at least for myself) and it will help boost the chances of getting a job.

 To answer the question, I think the exam demands anywhere between 4-6 months of dedicated learning.
 Shorter if you've been solving boxes consistently on HackTheBox or some other platform of choice.
 OSCP is designed to be CTF-styled so there are quite some similarities between what goes into the process while solving boxes on other platforms.
 The time will surely vary based on learner's experience and time given to practice.
 I had laid out a plan to do it over a span of 5 months that included 90 days of OSCP course material along with labs.